Israa-Idris/HR-Attrition-SQL-Analysis/README.md

 ## Conclusion

-Objective Achieved: The analysis successfully explored various factors contributing to employee attrition within the HR Employee Attrition dataset.
+**●** Objective Achieved: The analysis successfully explored various factors contributing to employee attrition within the HR Employee Attrition dataset.

-Data Cleaning: Irrelevant columns were identified and removed, enhancing the dataset's clarity and focus for analysis.
+**●** Data Cleaning: Irrelevant columns were identified and removed, enhancing the dataset's clarity and focus for analysis.

-Attrition Insights: A total of 237 employees were identified as having left the organization, with an overall attrition rate of approximately 16.1%.
+**●** Attrition Insights: A total of 237 employees were identified as having left the organization, with an overall attrition rate of approximately 16.1%.

-Department Analysis: The highest attrition rates were observed in the Sales department (20.63%) and Research & Development (13.84%), indicating potential areas of concern for employee retention strategies.
+**●** Department Analysis: The highest attrition rates were observed in the Sales department (20.63%) and Research & Development (13.84%), indicating potential areas of concern for employee retention strategies.

-Income Correlation: There is a clear correlation between income levels and attrition rates:
+**●** Income Correlation: There is a clear correlation between income levels and attrition rates:

 Low Income: Employees with low incomes experienced the highest attrition rate of 25.28%.
 Medium Income: This group had a moderate attrition rate of 10.75%.
 High Income: Employees with high incomes had the lowest attrition rate at 10.80%.

-Job Role Impact: Job roles with lower average monthly incomes, particularly in sales and research departments, are associated with higher attrition rates, suggesting that compensation may be a significant factor influencing employees' decisions to leave.
+**●** Job Role Impact: Job roles with lower average monthly incomes, particularly in sales and research departments, are associated with higher attrition rates, suggesting that compensation may be a significant factor influencing employees' decisions to leave.

-Actionable Recommendations: The findings suggest that improving compensation packages, especially for lower-paid roles, and addressing departmental challenges may enhance employee retention.
+**●** Actionable Recommendations: The findings suggest that improving compensation packages, especially for lower-paid roles, and addressing departmental challenges may enhance employee retention.

-Future Analysis: Further analysis is recommended to investigate other factors influencing attrition, such as work-life balance, and career advancement opportunities.
+**●** Future Analysis: Further analysis is recommended to investigate other factors influencing attrition, such as work-life balance, and career advancement opportunities.

 ### Tableau Visualizations: I will present all these findings through Tableau visualizations, allowing for a clearer understanding of the trends and insights derived from the dataset.

 If anyone wants to see the references, I have included the following resources:

-- The Excel file can be found [here](insert_link_to_excel_file).
+- The Excel file can be found [here](HR-Employee-Attrition.csv).
-- The dataset is sourced from Kaggle and can be accessed [here](insert_link_to_kaggle_dataset).
+- The dataset is sourced from Kaggle and can be accessed [here](https://www.kaggle.com/datasets/itssuru/hr-employee-attrition).
-- My work in BigQuery is available [here](insert_link_to_bigquery_work).

 Feel free to ask about anything!